-This list could easily be much longer, but then again, now we have a fun challenge for next year.
+This list of artists to follow on Instagram could easily be much longer, but then again, now we have a fun challenge for next year.

 Tristan’s work has taken Instagram and the entire USA by storm over the past few years.
 He has various murals in NYC, including a few in Little Italy that are stunning.
 One mural is over a parking lot and a smaller one that has been photographed and posted a ton on Insta, outside an Italian restaurant.
 His style is graphic, colorful, bold, and the perfect vibrant interlude to an urban walkabout.
 Being an LA-guy, you’ll also find plenty of his work in DTLA as well.

 VHILS is an enigma, a maker at heart who creates wild textural installations and prints that depict faces & characters, while feeling like a sneaky yet insanely involved way to work.
 His massive installation at Wynwood Walls in Miami for Art Basel Miami Beach 2020, was an incredible undertaking, and the prints shown inside Basel were among the standouts in a crowded fair field.